alexsfig/snackStore/README.md

 # DB CONFIG

+Modifiy the file /server/config/config.json with your local credentials

 Run

   sequelize db:create #to create the database
 	sequelize db:migration #to create table schema
 	sequelize db:seed:all #to populate the database

 or just run